 Not all backtalk is needed to be corrected, however, if you were to experience the kind of backtalk you’re presented with in front of a coworker or friend, would you be embarrassed?

-If yes, then you most likely need to be proactive in correcting this behaviour.
+If yes, then you most likely need to be proactive in correcting this behavior.

-There are 3 main reasons that children talk back.
+There are three main reasons that children talk back.

-This is the biggest factor in handling backtalk from your child.
+This is the most significant factor in handling backtalk from your child.
 If you’re not calm, how can you expect your child to stay calm?

-But, it’s important that you try to be calm and collected in this situation.
+But, it’s vital that you try to be calm and collected in this situation.

 Ultimately, your child learns how to deal with situations from you, so seeing you overreact to something, will tell them that it is also ok for them to overreact to situations.

 We all make mistakes and overreact in situations, but having a conversation about it and apologizing, will help ease that tension if you do happen to yell back at your backtalking child.